Knowledge-Graph-Hub/kg-microbe/metanetx_uniprot/README.md

 ```
 python build_taxa_ids.py ~/biochem4j 1
 ```
-*Note, uses ncbitaxon.json (build from kg-microbe) which is included in the Files directory.
+*Note, uses ncbitaxon.json (built from kg-microbe) which is expected to be in the Files directory.